 Does DoorDash do a hard credit check?

-No. The Checkr background check is a criminal and driving-record check.
-It does not affect your credit score.
+No. The Checkr background check is a criminal-history and motor-vehicle-record check; it doesn't include a credit pull and doesn't affect your credit score.

 Can I drive for DoorDash and Uber Eats at the same time?

 Yes.
 DoorDash does not require exclusivity.
-Many Dashers run multiple apps simultaneously to keep their queue full.
+Many Dashers run multiple delivery apps simultaneously to keep their queue full.
+Just be sure to focus on whichever app has an active order — picking up an Uber Eats order while you have a DoorDash delivery in progress can violate DoorDash's Platform Access Policy.

 Is DoorDash available in my area?

-DoorDash operates in thousands of cities across the US, Canada, Australia, New Zealand, Japan, and Germany.
-The fastest way to check: enter your zip code at the Dasher sign-up page.
+DoorDash operates across the US, Canada, and a handful of international markets.
+The fastest way to confirm availability for your zip code is to enter it at the Dasher sign-up page.
+The form tells you immediately whether you can dash from your zip.

 Can I apply for DoorDash if I'm 18?